-In an ultimatum game, denote the proposer's offer $q{or}$ as the responder's rejection threshold, below which a responder rather probably rejects proposer's proposal, while, above which rather probably accepts it.
-In the ultimatum game experiment, a responder always faces to three "stimuli": (i) money stake q; (ii) offer $q_o$ ; and (iii) the part a proposer retains for himself $q-q_o$ .
-Here, in $q_o$ and $q-q_o$ only one is independent.
+In an ultimatum game, denote the proposer's offer q{or} as the responder's rejection threshold, below which the rate of responders' rejections will evidently increase, while, above which will evidently decrease.
+In the ultimatum game experiment, a responder always faces to three "stimuli": (i) money stake q; (ii) offer q_o ; and (iii) the part a proposer retains for himself $q-q_o$.
+Here, in q_o and $q-q_o$ only one is independent.
 The responder's utility estimates in an ultimatum game are interpreted as follows: A responder's utility estimate to the offer is a comprehensive result involving various judgments, including the money amount, unfairness, and so on.
-In the responder's utility estimate, if $q_o < q{or}$ , the proposer's retained part $q-q_o$ will be regarded unfair, the responder's loss from unfairness will exceed his gain from $q_o$ , the utility is null, and the offer will be rejected; if $q_o > q{or}$ , the proposer's retained part $q-q_o$ will be regarded acceptable, the responder's gain from $q_o$ will exceed his loss from unfairness, the utility is positive, and the offer will be accepted.
-Comparing with the measurement to difference threshold of physical stimulus, q is a standard stimulus, $q-q_0$ a compared stimulus, and $q{or}$ the absolute difference threshold.
-If $q_o < q{or}$ , the responder feels no utility difference between q and $q-q_o$ (for the responder, it is equivalent to proposer occupying all money stake).
-It corresponds the difference vanishing between $I_c$ and I in the psychophysical measurement.
-Reversely, if $q_o > q{or}$ , the responder feels the difference.
-It corresponds to a difference between $I_c$ and I being detected in the psychophysical measurement.
-Here, a one-to-one correspondence exists between sensation threshold in psychophysics and responder's acceptance threshold in ultimatum game.
+In the responder's utility estimate, if $q_o < q{or}$, the proposer's retained part $q-q_o$ will be regarded unfair, the responder's loss from unfairness will exceed his gain from q_o , the utility is null, and the offer will be rejected; if $q_o > q{or}$, the proposer's retained part $q-q_o$ will be regarded acceptable, the responder's gain from q_o will exceed his loss from unfairness, the utility is positive, and the offer will be accepted.
+Comparing with the measurement to difference threshold of physical stimulus, q is a standard stimulus, $q-q_0$ a compared stimulus, and q{or} the absolute difference threshold.
+If $q_o < q{or}$, the responder feels no utility difference between q and $q - q_o$ (for the responder, it is equivalent to proposer occupying all money stake).
+It corresponds to the difference vanishing between I_c and I in the psychophysical measurement.
+Reversely, if $q_o > q{or}$, then the responder feels the difference.
+It corresponds to a difference between I_c and I being detected in the psychophysical measurement.
+Here, a one-to-one correspondence exists between the sensation threshold in psychophysics and in the responder's acceptance threshold in an ultimatum game.
 The above explanation is called "utility scaling interpretation" for the ultimatum game experiment.